haiku/website/content/guides/virtualizing/virtualbox-linux-debugging.md

 Possible "<em>speed</em>" values are: 9600, 19200, 38400, 57600, 115200.

 <h3 id="part_finish">The End</h3>
-<div class="alert alert-warning">Don't forget to delete or move the output file!
-VirtualBox won't do it automatically and it can grow to immense sizes.</div>
+{{< alert-warning "" "Don't forget to delete or move the output file!
+VirtualBox won't do it automatically and it can grow to immense sizes.">}}